ArtemkaKun/Chest/README.md

 - [ ] Dropbox
 - [ ] FTP clouds

-## How to start use the Chest tool?
+## How to start using the Chest tool?
 [First start](https://github.com/ArtemkaKun/Chest/wiki/First-start)

 [How to build](https://github.com/ArtemkaKun/Chest/wiki/How-to-build)